MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 Click **Next** to continue.

-9. Supply the names of the Windows security groups that specify which users can access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client and which users can access the Web Management Console.
+9. Supply the names of the Windows security groups that specify which users can access the Dynamics GP web client and which users can access the Web Management Console.

 For machine groups, the name must be prefixed by the machine name.
 For domain groups, the name must be prefixed by the domain name.